pchj/ModelEarth-RealityStream/models/README.md

 # Big Data Questions

-We're working with big data to find trend across time.
+We're working with Google Data Commons data to explore trends across time.
 [Our BlueSky Projects](https://bsky.app/profile/modelearth.bsky.social) and [Feed Player Displays](https://model.earth/feed/view/) merge industry and environmental data to explore outcomes.

 Do Google search algorithms direct people toward training that results in a better world?
-Bushes and trees grow based on supporting networks of fungi based on biological algorithms.
+Trees grow based on supporting networks of fungi using biological algorithms.
 Are the locations where people relocate driven by the software they use, and the skills they offer?
 Does using Facebook, Microsoft, X, Douyin and BlueSky foster similar outcomes?
+The Google jobs API is also being integrated.

 [Does expanding access to Starlink actually help increase tree canopy?](https://www.yahoo.com/news/elon-musk-diplomacy-woo-wing-155604090.html) In Brazil, Starlink was slated to provide internet connectivity to 19,000 rural schools, along with environmental monitoring of the Amazon.
 Let's explore changes to [world forest coverage over time](/data-commons/docs/conservation/).